faradical/Advanced-Powershell-Functions/README.md

 ```
 git clone https://github.com/faradical/Advanced-Powershell-Functions
 ```
 Add the functions to your path or venv, or call the PowerShellFunctionsLibrary.ps1 file as module in other scripts.
-Most of the complicated functions come with -help modifiers that print documnetion for assistance in use.
+Most of the complicated functions come with -help modifiers that print documentation for assistance in use.

 ## Functions

 ### Clean-Disk
 Cleans space from predefined file paths for removable content.
-Later updates may include parameter to force
-	script to instead pull file paths from a user specified object.
+Later updates may include parameter to force script to instead pull file paths from a user specified object.
 Depends on `Get-FreeDiskSpace` to function.

 * SYNTAX
 	* `Clean-Disk [[-servers] <array>/<string>] [[-disk] <string>]`